JAPN 103 Elementary Japanese I (4)

 JAPN 301 Composition and Conversation (4)

 Emphasis on accuracy of expression in written and oral Japanese.
-Class is conducted in Japanese.
-Course will satisfy the foreign language requirement.
+Class is taught in Japanese.
 Prerequisite: JAPN 203 or placement.

 JAPN 303 Readings in Japanese: Modern Short Stories and Poetry (4)